 As a general rule, it is best to avoid fertilising in Winter.
 Plants are not in their active growing phase (which might account for your favourite plant baby not having produced a new leaf in a few weeks…) and thus do not need the extra nutrients.

-If however you do continue to fertilize, this can lead to an excess build-up of minerals in the soil, which can burn plant roots and compromised the health of the plant - i.e. the adverse effect.
-Feeding in Winter will lead to weak and leggy growth and will typically show up as discolouration in the foliage.
+If however you do continue to fertilize, this should only take place if your plant is still actively growing, it can lead to an excess build-up of minerals in the soil, which can burn plant roots and compromised the health of the plant - i.e. the adverse effect.
+Over feeding in Winter will lead to weak and leggy growth and will typically show up as discolouration in the foliage.

 It is best to start a regular feeding regime in Spring when new growth has started to flourish.
 You can read about how to go about this in our blog post on Spring Plant Care.